 In my research, I employ both qualitative and quantitative data collection and analysis methods, including experimental research design, case studies, questionnaires, interviews, multimodal interteraction analysis, thematic analysis, content analysis and social network analysis.

 I am currently co-editing a special issue of Writing & Pedagogy titled "Multimodality in Electronic Feedback on Writing".

-I am the module leader for 'ALT 8016 Computer Assisted Language Learning (CALL)' and I contribute to lectures in 'ALT 8001 Research Methods in Applied Linguistics'.
+I teach on the MA in Applied Linguistics and TESOL degree.
+I am the module leader for ALC8022 Computer-Assisted Language Learning (CALL), ALC8036 Materials Design and Evaluation in TESOL, and I contribute to lectures in ALC8020 Research Methods in Applied Linguistics.